olm3ca/mirror/README.md

 - The twisted wires simply as "Twisted pairs"
 - The black wires as grounds (This is an assumption, will update if discovered to have a different purpose after your testing)

 Now, On to the pin assignment.
-What we're looking for: if you can find the datasheet for the board you purchased, We'll be re-pinning the housing to match to that header. if you give me the model number and make a note of the markings on the large chip at the center of the board, I can help you look.
+What we're looking for: we will reference the datasheet for the programmable TV board linked above, or any other model you are using.

 Where to start:
 - Take the panel side connector and hold it with the same side up as it is when it is inserted into the panel, so the gold side of the pins is facing toward you. (the cluster of 6 black wires will be on the right) going left to right from 1 to 51, use the multimeter set to continuity mode to figure out what pin positions on the panel side map to the pins on the housing side.